Player256/credit-card-fraud/README.md

 Several machine learning models were trained and evaluated:

--Logistic Regression
+- Logistic Regression
--XGBoost Classifier
+- XGBoost Classifier
--Random Forest Classifier
+- Random Forest Classifier
--Gradient Boosting Classifier
+- Gradient Boosting Classifier
 A custom pipeline was built to preprocess the data, apply the resampling techniques, and evaluate the models on various metrics.